AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

         >

- The **Mailto (unsubscribe)** option and the **One-click Unsubscribe URL** are optional.
+The **[!UICONTROL Mailto (unsubscribe)]** option and the ****[!UICONTROL One-click Unsubscribe URL]** are optional.
 If you do not want to use the default generated one-click unsubscribe URL, you can uncheck the option.
-In the scenario the **Opt-out configuration** option is toggled on and the **One-click Unsubscribe URL** option is unchecked, if you add a [one-click opt-out link](../privacy/opt-out.md#one-click-opt-out) to a message created using this surface, list unsubscribe header will pick up the one-click opt-out link you have inserted in the body of the email and use that as the one-click opt out URL value.
+In the scenario the ****[!UICONTROL Opt-out configuration]** option is toggled on and the ****[!UICONTROL One-click Unsubscribe URL]** option is unchecked, if you add a [one-click opt-out link](../privacy/opt-out.md#one-click-opt-out) to a message created using this surface, list unsubscribe header will pick up the one-click opt-out link you have inserted in the body of the email and use that as the one-click opt out URL value.

 ![](assets/preset-list-unsubscribe-opt-out-url.png)

 >[!NOTE]
 >
 >If you do not add a one-click opt-out link into your message content and the default one-click opt-out URL is unchecked in the Channel Surface Settings, no URL will be passed as part of the List Unsubscribe header.

 Learn more on adding a header unsubscribe link to your messages in [this section](../privacy/opt-out.md#unsubscribe-header).